mysql sends each SQL statement that you issue

 mysql_change_user()or an auto-reconnect except that the connection is not closed and reopened, and re-authentication is not done.
 See mysql_change_user(), and Automatic Reconnection Control.

 resetconnectionclears a value maintained in the session state:

 Read the named file and executes the statements contained therein.
-On Windows, you can specify path name separators as
+On Windows, specify path name separators as

 statusalso prints the values for the mysql variables that affect your queries.

 Execute the given command using your default command interpreter.